switchboard-xyz/d2y-example/README.md

 ### Initializing the function

-You'll need the queue id and switchboard contract address from the [Project README.md](../../README.md) for the network you're targetting.

 You can use the Switchboard cli to bind this docker container to an on-chain representation:

 ```bash